g200kg/kicad-gerberzipper/README.md

 (The output files have been reviewed, but this includes those that have not been actually ordered and verified.)

-#### Modify / Add settings yourself

-The settings are written in a `.json` file for each manufacturer in the `Manufacturers` folder.
-If the configuration file created by editing the existing file is placed here, options will be added.

 #### Modify/Add your own settings

 Settings are written as `.json` files for each board manufacturer in the folder `Manufacturers`.
 Place the created configuration file here to add options.